CartoDB/labs-middleware/README.md

-# Basic auth middleware with CartoDB
+# Basic auth middleware with CARTO

-This is a basic proof of concept of a middleware approach to the problem of how to authenticate and authorize users and allow them access to private datasets and visualization hosted on CartoDB.
+This is a basic proof of concept of a middleware approach to the problem of how to authenticate and authorize users and allow them access to private datasets and visualization hosted on CARTO.

-In this example, we assume a private dataset called _items_ already exists on the user account on CartoDB.
+In this example, we assume a private dataset called _items_ already exists on the user account on CARTO.
 Items there can be filtered by a column called _category_.

 We use [Flask](http://flask.pocoo.org/) and [Celery](http://www.celeryproject.org/) on a Python middleware for this example, but this architecture is totally platform-independent.